aya49/202105_sfu_cmpt_127/labs/03/README.md

 This mechanism is why:
-1. you must declare all your variables in C: the compiler has to decide how large a function's stack frame needs to be before the function runs;
+- you must declare all your variables in C, the compiler has to decide how large a function's stack frame needs to be before the function runs;
-2. C programs can be very fast: memory allocation and deallocation, are very cheap for automatic variables.
+- C programs can be very fast: memory allocation and deallocation, are very cheap for automatic variables.

 The bug in `get_name()` is that the pointer returned by `get_name()` points to data inside that function's stack frame.
 When the function returns, that pointer is no longer valid.
 The illustration below explains what happens.